Factbook

 Butanediol and its derivatives

 BASF is among the world’s largest manufacturers of 1,4-butanediol, which is a chemical building block for products such as polyesters and polyurethanes.
-Its derivatives are used to manufacture products ranging from fibers to paints, pharmaceuticals and lithium-ion batteries, and include N-methylpyrrolidone (NMP), tetrahydrofuran (THF) and PolyTHF®.
+Its derivatives are used to manufacture products ranging from fibers to paints, pharmaceuticals and lithium-ion batteries, and include N-methylpyrrolidone, tetrahydrofuran (THF) and PolyTHF®.

 We consistently align our innovation activities with the needs of our customers.
 As sustainability is the most important driver of innovation in many of our customer segments, we strive to make our product portfolio more sustainable and thus enable our customers to better achieve their sustainability goals.

-In 2022, we launched a number of our chemical intermediates as “LowPCF” products globally.
+We have launched a number of our chemical intermediates as “LowPCF” products globally.
 This suffix denotes the low carbon footprint (PCF) of these products relative to that of comparable products available on the markets.
-Our range of LowPCF products currently consists of tert-butylamine (tBA), formic acid (FA), propionic acid (PA), 1,6-hexanediol (HDO®) and NPG.
+Our range of LowPCF products currently consists of tert-butylamine, formic acid, propionic acid (PA), 1,6-hexanediol (HDO®) and NPG.

 In addition, we have been globally offering NPG and PA produced at our Ludwigshafen Verbund site with the suffix “ZeroPCF.”
-We achieve this by using renewable raw materials in our unique Verbund production system via our biomass balance (BMB)1 approach.
+We achieve this by using renewable raw materials in our Production Verbund via our biomass balance (BMB)1 approach.
 We additionally use renewable energy in the production of NPG.

 As drop-in solutions, our LowPCF and ZeroPCF products have the identical quality and properties as standard products.
 As a result, our customers can use them without having to adapt their existing processes.
 Customers can easily and efficiently reduce their Scope 3 emissions from purchased goods and increase the share of renewable raw materials in the value chain, thus contributing to the transition to a circular economy.